TommasoSorgente/vem-2D-quality-dataset/README.md

 Datasets used for "The role of mesh quality and mesh quality indicators in the Virtual Element Method" by T. Sorgente, S. Biasotti, G. Manzini and M. Spagnuolo.

-The files are organized in folders corresponding to the different generation techniques and subfolders relative to the different datasets used in [1].
+The files are organized in folders corresponding to the different generation techniques and subfolders relative to the different datasets.
 Each dataset is composed of a collection of .off or .obj files numbered increasingly as "Namestep.obj/off", being "Name" the name of the dataset and "step" the refinement step.
 For example, the first mesh of dataset D_Maze is "Maze0.obj".

 In "png_previews" there are visual representations of all the datasets: each image shows a selection of four meshes from that dataset, with decreasing meshsize.